rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 [Browsersync] Serving files from: dist
    </pre>

    ### Watch

    PROTIP: The Browsersync UI at port 3001 is for configuring detection of file changes for auto-refresh of the browser.

 0. Open another Terminal to the folder (in a different color) and cd to your working folder.

-0. Establish a watch on the pwd to watch for changes to files and invoke Gulp:
+   The script automatically establish a watch on the pwd to watch for changes to files and invoke Gulp as part of npm start, so there is no need to:

    <tt><strong>
    foundation watch
    </strong></tt>

+   ### Open localhost

 0. Open the default internet browser to "Welcome" page generated: